-There has been a lot of discussion about the UvA’s house rules before and during the summer.
+In 2024 there was a lot of discussion about the UvA’s house rules.
 In particular, the wording about where and when protests are allowed was not clear enough.
-Therefore, an update of these house rules is in progress, taking into account the feedback from students, staff, the FNV union, and various other social organizations.
-The Central Works Council and the Central Student Council of the UvA are the main partners in this process and have been given the right to advise on this matter.
-More information will follow.
+Therefore, an update of these house rules is in progress, taking into account the feedback from students, staff, the local trade unions FNV, CNV and AOb, and various other social organizations.
+The Central Works Council and the Central Student Council of the UvA are the main partners in this process and have been granted the right to consent on this subject.
+The renewed rules are ready in draft form and are have been sent to both councils for consent.

 The UvA’s goal is always to ensure that protests on campus are peaceful and that everyone feels safe.
 We aim to maintain dialogue with our protesting students and staff to ensure this.
 The hope is that by working together with students and staff, protests will proceed smoothly.